alainrk/unleashed-firmware/documentation/SubGHzRemoteProg.md

 3. You need to be in minimum 3 meters to receiver
 4. Original Remote: Press and hold button that is bound with that receiver (the one you use with it), and hold it for about 10 seconds.
 5. You will have about 20 seconds to add new remote
-6. Long press Send on Flipper in new remote for like 3-4 sec and release - this will add new remote to the receiver
+6. Long press Send on flipper in new remote for like 3-4 sec and release - this will add new remote to the receiver
 7. Press and hold Send again after waiting 20 seconds - this will trigger the receiver
 8. Done, when using CAME Atomo from flipper please hold Send button for at least 2 seconds to allow code to be fully transmit, flipper transmits only while button is held